python-kurs/exercise-0-LuiseMW/README.md

 1) Clone this repository to your local machine
 2) Edit this file (README.md) and write a nice little poem below these instructions.
 3) Commit your changes and push them to github.

+Poem: python moves to the spyder. the spyder fears more the anaconda.